Hormone therapy for breast cancer

 Aromatase inhibitors used to treat breast cancer include:

 - Anastrozole (Arimidex).
 Anastrozole is used to reduce the risk of cancer recurrence in women who have been treated for early-stage breast cancer.
-It can also be used to treat early-stage and advanced breast cancer.
+It can also be used to treat advanced breast cancer.

 - Exemestane (Aromasin).
 Exemestane is used to reduce the risk of cancer recurrence in women who have been treated for early-stage breast cancer.
 It's sometimes used after taking tamoxifen for two or three years.
 It can also be used to treat advanced breast cancer in women for whom tamoxifen is no longer working.